 In addition to proof that all general personal requirements are fulfilled when the business is registered or a managing director under trade law is appointed, the competence or qualification must be documented.

-- Regulated trades and partial trades: Proof of competence applicable in each case must be produced for these trades when registering the business.
+- Regulated trades: Certificate of competence applicable in each case must be produced for these trades when registering the business.

-- Free trades: No proof of competence is prescribed for these trades.
+- Unregulated trades: No certificate of competence is stipulated for these trades.

-- Businesses in the form of an industrial plant: With the exception of some trades (e.g. builders, arms industry), no proof of competence is required.
+- Businesses which perform industrial operations: With the exception of some trades (e.g. builders, arms industry), no certificate of competence is required.

-The proprietor of a sole proprietorship must provide proof of competence or appoint a managing director under trade law.
-Companies/partnerships (OG, KG, GmbH, AG) must appoint a managing director under trade law who must provide proof of competence on behalf of the company.
+The proprietor of a sole proprietorship must provide certificate of competence or appoint a managing director under trade law.
+Companies/partnerships (OG, KG, GmbH, AG) must appoint a managing director under trade law who must provide certificate of competence on behalf of the company.

 The following certificates are eligible for consideration as supporting documents:

-- certificate of the successfully passed examination for the master craftsman’s diploma or other examination of competence; entrepreneur examination
+- certificate confirming successful completion of the examination for master craftsperson or other certificate of competence examination,

 - certificate/diploma of graduation from a university degree,

 - certificate of graduation from a technical university, school or course,